It is an abnormally low level of red blood cells. Hemolytic anemia occurs when red blood cells are destroyed too quickly.

-Red blood cells are produced in the bone marrow and then released into the bloodstream.
-Normally, they live from 110 to 120 days.
-Old red blood cells are removed from the blood by the spleen and liver.
+Red blood cells are produced in the bone marrow and released into the bloodstream.
+Usually, they live from 110 to 120 days.
+The spleen and liver remove old red blood cells from the blood.

-In people with hemolytic anemia, red blood cells have an abnormally short lifespan.
-There may be something wrong with them, or they are normal but they are destroyed by an external process.
+Red blood cells have an abnormally short lifespan in people with hemolytic anemia.
+There may be something wrong with them, or they are normal, but they are destroyed by an external process.

 Many different problems can cause hemolytic anemia.
 These include:

 The balloon is the membrane that contains the fluid inside it.
 Defects in the membrane can cause the cells to change shape.
-The abnormally shaped red blood cells are identified by the spleen as abnormal and destroyed.
+The spleen identifies the abnormally shaped red blood cells as abnormal and destroyed.

 Enzymatic deficiencies inherited within red blood cells.
-Enzymes are proteins and certain abnormal levels of enzymes cause red blood cells to become brittle.
-They are prone to being destroyed too fast.
+Enzymes are proteins, and certain abnormal levels of enzymes cause red blood cells to become brittle.
+They are prone to be destroyed too fast.

 Hemoglobin disorders include sickle cell anemia and thalassemias.
 Hemoglobin disorders can cause the easy destruction of red blood cells.